51³Ô¹ÏÍøºÚÁÏ

 Frequently Asked Questions

-What are the top ranked public high schools in Lee County, IL?
+What are the top-ranked public high schools in Lee County, IL?

-The top ranked public high schools in Lee County, IL include Ashton-franklin Center High School, Dixon High School and Amboy High School.
+The top-ranked public high schools in Lee County, IL include Ashton-franklin Center High School, Dixon High School and Amboy High School.

 How many public high schools are located in Lee County?